unrealwork/atsd-use-cases/USInternationalTrade/README.md

 for countries in the bottom 50% by GDP per capita (true/absolute value shown below).
 In this instance, `2016_GDP_per_capita` was calculated from the following two replacement tables:
 [`world-population.txt`](/resources/world-population.txt) and [`world-gdp.txt`](/resources/world-gdp.txt).
 Results are sorted by the country's `2016_trade_balance_rank`.
 The more negative a country's trade balance, the higher it's ranking.
 You can refer to the [`us-trade-balance-rank-2016.txt`](/resources/us-trade-balance-rank-2016.txt) file to see these rankings.
+In order to seperate rich and poor countries, we calculated an average world GDP.
+We divided the world population ([7,432,663,275](https://en.wikipedia.org/wiki/List_of_countries_by_population_(United_Nations))) by the world's GDP ([75,212,696](https://en.wikipedia.org/wiki/List_of_countries_by_GDP_(nominal))) to get a world GDP of $10,273.
+Any countries having a GDP less than this were considered poor countries, while countries with a greater GDP were considered rich.

 ```sql
 SELECT e.tags.ctyname AS country,